anktsrkr/anktsrkr.github.io/content/post/Step-up authentication with auth0 in .NET 7.md

 ## Why did I choose .NET 7?
 Sometime back, ASP.NET Core team released .NET 7 RC 1, where they have introduced a lot of new features.
 One of the new features is **Dynamic Authentication in Blazor WebAssembly**.This allows us to crete dynamic authentication requests at runtime with custom parameters to handle more advanced authentication scenarios.
 To specify additional parameters, we will use new `InteractiveRequestOptions` type and `NavigateToLogin` helper methods on `NavigationManager`.

+However, this feature can be used with any .NET framework.
+But I choose .NET 7 because it is the latest version of .NET and it is almost ready.
+So, I thought it would be a good idea to try out this feature with .NET 7.

 ## What is Auth0?
 Auth0 is a cloud-based identity management platform that provides authentication, authorization, and user management for web, mobile, IoT, and internal applications.
 It supports a variety of identity protocols, including OAuth 2.0, OpenID Connect, and SAML.
 Auth0 also provides a free tier for developers to get started with authentication.